 Generous Telescope Access for Astrophysics Majors

 You’ll have access to Agnes Scott’s uniquely-designed Bradley Observatory and Delafield Planetarium, home to the astronomy department.
-You’ll also regularly make remote observations with telescopes in Arizona and Chile through Agnes Scott’s membership in the Southeastern Association for Research in Astronomy (SARA) consortium.
+You’ll also regularly make remote observations with telescopes in Arizona, Chile, and the Canary Islands through Agnes Scott’s membership in the Southeastern Association for Research in Astronomy (SARA) consortium.

 What can I do with this degree?